cplan85/Map-App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## :mortar_board: **What did I learn from this project**

+In this project I learned how to implement [Mapbox](https://www.mapbox.com/) to demonstrate 4 different Map views.
+This involved implementing Angular's [After View Init](https://angular.io/api/core/AfterViewInit) Lifecycle to ensure that the map appears after the component's view initialization.
+I also learned to implement CRUD operations on map markers, and to store markers with [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.